staskus/Blog/Content/notes/Meeting Facilitation.md

 And, every Now what? leads you to the next What?
 It challenges your habitual ways of knowing and acting, so it requires practice.

+> “One of the most challenging things a group can learn in a dialogue is to hold the tension that arises and not react to it.
+Typically, when faced with this kind of cross-current in the conversational ecology, people begin to “vote” on which person or perspective they feel is “right.”
+This relieves the tension for them, but, ironically, intensifies it for the rest of the group, since this reduces the space in which a new understanding can emerge.”